akeneo/pim-api-docs/README.md

-ihjgjhgjhgjhg# Akeneo API documentation
+# Akeneo API documentation
 This repository holds the sources for the documentation of the REST API that was released in 1.7.

 The API documentation can be found here: [api.akeneo.com](http://api.akeneo.com).

-## Installation for dev/preview purposes
+## Installation for dev/preview purposes PROUT

 ### Requirements